tzoltie/ood-polymorphism/README.md

 The `Car`, `Plane` and `Skateboard` are now treated polymorphicly as just "vehicles".

 ### Duck typing

+> Duck typing in computer programming is an application of the duck test—"If it walks like a duck and it quacks like a duck, then it must be a duck"—to determine whether an object can be used for a particular purpose.
+With nominative typing, an object is of a given type if it is declared to be (or if a type's association with the object is inferred through mechanisms such as object inheritance).
+In duck typing, an object is of a given type if it has all methods and properties required by that type.

 How does the code above relate to duck typing?